geosolutions-it/MapStore2/project/standard/templates/README.md

 `npm start`

 The application runs at `http://localhost:8081` afterwards.
+(Java back-end will run at `localhost:8080` )

 Read more on the [wiki](__REPOURL__/wiki).